altenia/repomigrated-ecolearnia-studio/README.md

 ## EcoLearnia

+Wouldn't it be great if children could learn having fun?
+How about if people that have mastered a subject can contribute with contents, and developers and designers can create interesting apps and games enriching the learners' experience?

+EcoLearnia is addressing those questions by providing an online learning platform.

+EcoLearnia's vision is to create a universal ecosystem for learning though knowledge sharing.

+Think about Facebook and Wikipedia for learning!

+EcoLearnia will allow people to create learning apps and contents.
+The apps and contents will be curated for quality.
+Student will learn and master skills engaging interactive content presented in gamified form for higher engagement.
+Ultimately the content usage data will be used for continuous efficacy improvement.

 ### About EcoLearnia - The Big Picture
 EcoLearnia is an open source learning platform that enables ecosystem of learning content production and consumption.